$E_n$-cell attachments and a local-to-global principle for homological stability: Homological stability for configuration spaces with labels

 \begin{proof}[Sketch of proof using semisimplicial resolutions by arcs] The second proof uses a semisimplicial resolution by arcs and is a modification of the proof in \cite{RW}.
-In contrast to the previous result, it has no assumptions on $M$ or $F$.
+In contrast to the previous result, it requires no additional assumptions on $M$ or $F$.
 We will only give the proof in the case (i).
-The extension to the case (ii) is given in \cite{federicomartin}.
+Case (ii) can be established by modifying the arguments of Section 3.5 of \cite{MW1} to this context.